ButThouMust/otogirisou-en-beta/README.md

 # otogirisou-english
 Patches for an English translation of Otogirisou for Super Famicom.
 Although I would prefer the whole script translation to be peer-reviewed, I consider it good enough to have my tools and such available for download.
 There is only one line in the script that I couldn't figure out how to translate at all.

-For the time being, you can see all my source code, tools, etc. [here](https://github.com/ButThouMust/otogirisou-tools).
-However, I plan to combine it all into this particular repository both eventually and somehow.
+All my source code, tools, reverse engineering notes, etc. are available in [this repository](https://github.com/ButThouMust/otogirisou-tools), which is also included as a submodule here.

 **Please let me know** if you would like to contribute to the translation, or would like to use this project as a basis for translating the game to another language! (related [RHDN forum post](https://www.romhacking.net/forum/index.php?topic=38663.0))

-**Patches from here are _not_ to be reuploaded to other sites.**
+**Patch files from here are _not_ to be reuploaded to other sites without my permission.**

 This is a translation project independent of the one by Tom (RetroTranslator) and DDS, for which they released a patch on March 6, 2024.
 - This is not to dismiss the quality of their project, but please do not send me suggestions for my project based on theirs (e.g. "they did X, you did Y, you should change Y to be more like X").

 # How to patch
 Go to the [releases page](https://github.com/ButThouMust/otogirisou-en-beta/releases) to download the most recent patch version.
-You will need a legally obtained, unheadered 1 MB ROM image of the game, which has this specification in the [No-Intro database](https://datomatic.no-intro.org/index.php?page=show_record&s=49&n=1880):
+You will need a *legally obtained*, unheadered 1 MB ROM image of the game, which has this specification in the [No-Intro database](https://datomatic.no-intro.org/index.php?page=show_record&s=49&n=1880):
 ```
 CRC32:   8e4befd0
 MD5:     ae1e9c92d0b7e6dba6c6007d99c9c3f4